Michael-F-Bryan/rust-ffi-guide/src/index.md

 # Using Unsafe for Fun and Profit

 Given Rust's popularity and position as a systems programming language, there's a good chance you'll want to use it with other languages at some point.
+Whether you want to leverage an existing C++ library or write a Rust DLL to help speed up some Python code, you'll find an understanding of Rust's *Foreign Function Interface* (FFI) invaluable.

 ## Overall Structure